 Also, be sure to make plans for someone to drive you home after surgery and stay with you for the first night of your recovery.

 What you can expect

 Otoplasty can be done in a hospital or an outpatient surgical facility.

 Sometimes the procedure is done with sedation and local anesthesia, which numbs only part of your body.
-In other cases, general anesthesia — which renders you unconscious — is recommended.
+In other cases, general anesthesia — which renders you unconscious — may be given before your procedure.